 The guitar lessons take place during the school day every week throughout the school term.
-Lessons are 20 minutes long with 2 students per group or the option of 20 minute one-2-one sessions.
+Lessons are 20 minutes long with 2 students per group or the option of 20 minute 1:1 sessions.
 Sometimes groups of 3 students are put together which receive 30 minute lessons.
-When enroling parents decide on shared or one-to-one tuition.
+When enrolling parents decide on shared or 1:1 tuition.
 Students receive 30 lessons + 3 grouped rehearsal lessons before each termly performance.

 What Should Students Bring To Each Lesson?